elstamey/bootstrapping_legacy/Bootstrapping Legacy.md

 ### Bootstrapping

-A business term referring to a self-starter; or a self-starting process that proceeds without any external input, or minimal input.

-In software this usually means, building onto an existing system for the purpose of improving the software with the least amount of sweat equity and development cost in the process.
+In software this usually means, **building onto an existing system** for the purpose of improvement with the least amount of sweat equity and development cost in the process.

+--

+### Why Bootstrapping is important

+- A lot of web development work involves supporting **legacy** applications

+- It is HARD to justify **refactoring**

+- **Bootstrapping** gives you flexibility to support your application

 -- example